Tractable Uncertainty-Aware Meta-Learning: Introduction

-\textbf{Our contributions.}~\, We present \approach{} (\approachLong), a novel meta-learning method that leverages probabilistic tools to address the aforementioned issues.
-Specifically, \approach{} models the true distribution of tasks with a learnable distribution constructed over a linearized neural network and uses analytic Bayesian inference to perform uncertainty-aware adaption.
-We present three variants (namely, \trainingid, \trainingrandom{}, and \trainingfim) that reflect a trade-off between learning a rich prior distribution over the weights and maintaining the full expressivity of the network; we show that \trainingfim{} strikes a balance between the two, making it the most appealing variant.
-Finally, we demonstrate that (1) our method allows for efficient probabilistic predictions on in-distribution tasks, that compare favorably to, and in most cases outperform, the existing baselines, (2) it is effective in detecting context data from OoD tasks at test time, and that (3) both these findings continue to hold in the multimodal task-distribution setting.
+To address these challenges, we present \approach{} (\approachLong), a meta-learning method that leverages probabilistic tools to overcome the aforementioned issues for \emph{regression} tasks.
+Specifically, \approach{} models the true distribution of tasks with a learnable distribution constructed over a linearized neural network and uses analytic Bayesian inference to perform uncertainty-aware adaptation.
+Further, we show how \approach{} effectively strikes a balance between learning a rich prior distribution over the weights and maintaining the expressivity of the network.
+Finally, through numerical analysis, we demonstrate that (1) our method allows for efficient probabilistic predictions on in-distribution tasks, (2) it is effective in detecting context data from OoD tasks at test time, and (3) both these findings continue to hold in the multimodal task-distribution setting.

-The rest of the paper is organized as follows.
-Section~\ref{sec:problem_statement} formalizes the problem.
-Section~\ref{sec:background} presents background information on the linearization of neural networks and Bayesian linear regression.
-We detail our approach and its three variants in Section~\ref{sec:approach}.
-We discuss related work in detail in Section~\ref{sec:related_work}.
-Finally, we present our experimental results concerning the performance of \approach{} in Section~\ref{sec:results} and conclude in Section~\ref{sec:conclusion}.
+In short, our key contributions are: \begin{itemize}[leftmargin=10pt] \item We introduce a meta-learning framework for regression that models the task distribution via Bayesian inference on a linearized neural network (Section~\ref{sec:posterior}).
+This approach uniquely enables \textbf{analytically tractable posterior inference}, avoiding common (e.g., sample-based) approximations. \item To make our method scalable for deep networks, we introduce an efficient low-rank parameterization of the prior weight covariance based on the Fisher Information Matrix (FIM), making the approach \textbf{computationally tractable} (Section~\ref{sec:prior_covariance}). \item The framework is extended to effectively handle \textbf{heterogeneous tasks} by modeling the task distribution as a mixture of Gaussian Processes, allowing it to adapt to different underlying task clusters.
+(Section~\ref{sec:mixture}) \item The analytically tractable posterior on the linearized model yields \textbf{principled uncertainty estimates} that provide superior OoD detection and robust few-shot learning performance, especially in low-data regimes. \end{itemize}